Orost, Mazandaran

-Orost (ارست) (Note: Also known as Owrost) is a village in Poshtkuh Rural District, Chahardangeh District, Sari County, Mazandaran province, Iran.
+Orost (ارست) (Note: Also known as Owrost) is a village in Poshtkuh Rural District of Chahardangeh District in Sari County, Mazandaran province, Iran.
+Grain such as wheat and barley, dairy, and handicrafts are the products of the village.

 Demographics

+Language and religion

+The people of Orost speak Mazandarani and Persian and are Shia Muslim.

 Population

+At the 1966 census, Orost was in Surtchi Rural District, with a population of 490 people in 90 households.
+The facilities of the village at that time consisted of a mosque, a shop and a cafe.
+Orost's land usage was 600 ha of natural pasture and 500 ha of barren land.

+In 1976 census, Orost had 634 people in 100 households.
+The village had a small police station, elementary school and flour mill.
+In 1986 its population increased to 909 people in 162 households, with access to tap water.

 At the time of the 2006 National Census, the village's population was 895 in 222 households.
 The following census in 2011 counted 555 people in 174 households.
-The 2016 census measured the population of the village as 709 people in 236 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 709 people in 236 households, the most populous in its rural district.